 January 7 - Orthodox Christmas.
-A great deal of old Ukrainian customs that go back to centuries ago are related to Christmas.
-These include fortune telling, singing Christmas carols, cooking traditional Ukrainian Christmas dishes and attending church service.
+A great deal of old Ukrainian customs that go back to centuries ago is related to Christmas.
+These include fortune telling, singing Christmas carols, cooking traditional Ukrainian Christmas dishes, and attending church service.

 February 14 -Valentine's Day.
 All European and American traditions apply

 March 8 - International Women's Day.
 This day is hugely popular among women in Ukraine as they receive flowers and chocolates from the men they know.